reflectoring/reflectoring.github.io/content/blog/2022/2022-09-25-node-urlShortener.md

 ```
 In the above command, we installed:
 - axios: is **a promised-based HTTP client for JavaScript**.
 It has the ability to make HTTP requests from the browser and handle the transformation of request and response data.
-- bootstrap: a powerful, feature-packed frontend toolkit for styling our application, and helps create an elegant responsive layout.
+- bootstrap: a powerful, feature-packed frontend toolkit for styling our application and helps create an elegant responsive layout.

 Open the React.js application in your preferred IDE.